Bo'ame: 1990s: Dhulbahante clan councils vs Somaliland

-2012–2018: Khatumo movement & Puntland
+2012–2018: Khatumo movement and Puntland

 In January 2012, the Dhulbahante clan declared the establishment of the Khatumo State and sought to capture Las Anod and other areas, but were defeated by Somaliland forces on April 1 and retreated to Taleh, Xudun, and Bo'ame.

 In October 2012, the Puntland Election Commission visited Bo'ame.

 In February 2013, District Director Xayle Hassan Shire said that Al-Shabaab had infiltrated Bo'ame rural areas disguised as clerics, and Puntland forces began guarding roads.
 In December 2013, elder Ugaas Abdullahi Isse declared that Bo'ame is part of Khatumo.

 In May 2015, Puntland's Ministry of Education visited the educational situation in Bo'ame district.

 In November 2016, a drought affected the Bo'ame district.

 In January 2018, District Director Shire denied rumors of Somaliland troops arriving in Bo'ame and affirmed it was part of Puntland.

 In May 2018, Shire said residents were protesting against a perceived Somaliland incursion.